Sage-Bionetworks/terra-to-aws/README.md

 The following input parameters are required:

 -input_file: a local path to a text file that contains a list of gcp objects that you want to copy.
 This can be generated using the `gsutil ls` command.
-Example: `/home/jupyter/commit/smalltest.txt`
+Example: `"/home/jupyter/commit/smalltest.txt"`

 -s3_prefix: a prefix that will define the path that objects will be copied to on your S3 bucket.
-Example: `rnaseq_cram`
+Example: `"rnaseq_cram"`

 -s3_bucket: The name of the S3 bucket that you are copying data to.
-Example: `strides-ampad-project-tower-bucket`
+Example: `"strides-ampad-project-tower-bucket"`

 -gcs_project: the GCS project ID for your Terra instance.
 This can be found by running `export $GOOGLE_PROJECT` on your Terra instance.
-Example: `terra-a9763d`
+Example: `"terra-a9763d"`

 **Special Considerations**